xie186/Writing_in_the_Science/Week1.md

 Many women with BRCA mutations take prophylactic steps towards reducing their risk of ever getting the cancer because early detection is not perfect.

-Many women with BRCA mutations take prophylactic steps to reduce the risk of  cancer because early detection is inaccurate.
+> Answer: Many women with BRCA mutations opt for prophylaxis, because early detection is imperfect.

-Your answer cannot be more than 10000 characters.
+Women with BRCA mutations opt for prophylaxis, because early detection is imperfect.

 16. Question 16